 College students have corporate internships that turn into job offers.
 With work from home opportunities as well as learn from home opportunities, going to work in a retail store or restaurant isn’t in their realm of potential revenue sources on a professional career path.

 They’re more apt to think of developing an app or opening an online business.
+They might even take on rideshare and food delivery for some extra revenue.

 They are so comfortable with technology that they’ve gone beyond “WFH” (work from home) to “WFA” (work from anywhere).